-The value of a Works Contribution for planned Trunk Infrastructure is established in Section 5.1.
-An offset claim for a Works Contribution may include the following:
+The value of a Works Contribution is established in Section 5.1.
+An Infrastructure Offset claim for a Works Contribution may include the following:

-- i. the construction cost for the works - ii. construction on-costs for the work which do not exceed a total of 15 per cent of the construction cost for the following: - a. detailed design for the work including but not limited to RPEQ certification, survey, geotechnical, architectural, environmental and landscape design - b. project management fees including but not limited to procurement and contract administration, and - c. portable long service leave payment for a construction contract for the work. - d.
+- i. the construction cost for the works - ii. construction on-costs for the work which do not exceed a total of 15 per cent of the construction cost for the following: - a. detailed design for the work including but not limited to RPEQ certification, survey, geotechnical, architectural, environmental and landscape design - b. project management fees including but not limited to procurement and contract administration - c. portable long service leave payment for a construction contract for the work, and - d.
 The payment of 2% of the total value of the construction works at the final offset assessment stage, to recover EDQ's administration costs in assessing offset applications and infrastructure planning for the PDA.
-The applicant is entitled to claim an offset of that 2% against the final offset project owner's costs. - iii. for a provisional offset for a Works Contribution, the identified contingency percentage for the relevant infrastructure item within Section 5.1 i. master planning of the Work Contribution or for the development
+The applicant is entitled to claim an offset of that 2% against the final offset project owner's costs. - iii. for a provisional offset for a Works Contribution, the identified contingency percentage for the relevant infrastructure item within Section 5.1.